igodlab/igodlab-site/content/learning/computing-systems/02-bits-datatypes-operations.md

 - 2.25 Why does the sum of a negative 2’s complement number and a positive 2’s complement number never generate an overflow?

-*Ans.-* Because addition of two operands with opposing signs will always move towards zero from either end.
-Thus, the result will always fall within the range of numbers that can be represented in 2's complement.
+*Ans.-* Because addition of two operands with opposing signs will always move the result towards zero from either end thus, it will always fall within the range of numbers that can be represented in 2's complement.

 ---